2017 Catalan independence referendum: Press coverage and Internet

 Different sources describe aspects of the events differently according to their political stance.
 Notable examples include the coverage of Spanish TV channel TVE (Televisión Española) and Catalan channel TV3.
 TV3 covered the referendum and the police violence regularly while TVE mainly emphasised the Spanish government's position on its legality.
 TVE media coverage was criticised by Televisión Española information council, calling for the resignation of the entire direction.
 TV3 has been criticized both within and outside Catalonia as a mouthpiece for the independence movement.

 Various media reported on fake images of police violence against civilians that were posted in social networks.
 They included images of people injured in other events, including footage from strikes and anti-austerity protests 4–5 years prior, Turkish police charges and protests by miners.
 The news sites Okdiario and Periodista Digital were also accused of falsely trying to discredit some of those involved in police violence episodes.

 Some non-Spanish media outlets have criticized the Mariano Rajoy's government, police violence against civilians or Spain's media coverage, including The Guardian, The Independent, Al-Jazeera, The Daily Telegraph, and The New York Times.

 The Spanish newspaper El País argued that "the network of fake-news producers that Russia has employed to weaken the United States and the European Union is now operating at full speed on Catalonia", involving a network of Russian media outlets and social network bots which, according to the argument, aimed to influence local and global discussion of events.
 Later investigations by Medium-DFRL said it found support for some but not all of the arguments made by Spanish outlets.
-It is argued that the goal wasn't specifically to support Catalan independence but to "foment divisions to gradually undermine Europe's democracy and institutions" and at discrediting Spanish legal and political authorities, while Russian authorities have denied that Russian actors had any involvement.
+It is argued that the goal was not specifically to support Catalan independence but to "foment divisions to gradually undermine Europe's democracy and institutions" and at discrediting Spanish legal and political authorities, while Russian authorities have denied that Russian actors had any involvement.